reTHINK-project/scenario-service-implementation/docs/scenarios/hotel-guest-application/hotel-guest-application.md

 that the service stipulates additional overnight stays of guests in the city which in turn increases revenues from city taxes.
 _Alice_ takes advantage of the free service and put The _Old Inn Hotel Guest Application_ in that _Cataloge_.

+NOTE -- we need to add a paragraph here about the registry; i.e. who deploys it etc.

 _Bob_ is a frequent traveller who stayed at the _Old Inn_ several times before.
 The availability of individualized booking and futuristic room control made _Bob_ a returning customer whenever staying at Bersabon.  _Bob_ has signed up with German Telecom, _DT_, to provide him with identity management services.  _DT_ hosts a _Registry_ that implements this service.